 Smoking affects one’s skin and appearance and can lead to financial problems.

 Smoking is not recommended when pregnant or breastfeeding.
-Okay, one cigarette will not affect you or your baby, but why taking the risk.
+Okay, one cigarette will not affect a woman or a baby, but why taking the risk.
 Data shows that smoking during pregnancy can result in premature birth, a low weight of the baby and various health issues.
 Pregnancy can be stressful, but a mother can release the pressure by exercising or doing yoga instead.
-Also, let the morning sickness help you: you’ll see that even the thought of smoking could make you feel sick.
+Also, let the morning sickness help: even the thought of smoking could make one feel sick.

 Identifying nicotine addiction is important.
 Data shows that 9 out of 10 smokers started smoking early in life (by the age of 18).
-So if you identify it as soon as possible in teens, for example, you could prevent any further health complications that can affect the same users as adults.
+So if a person identifies it as soon as possible in teens, for example, one could prevent any further health complications that can affect the same users as adults.

 It’s easy to spot when someone smokes – bad breath, smelly clothes, and stuffy room.
-It’s not more complicated to tell when your loved one has Nicotine addiction signs:
+It’s not more complicated to tell when a loved one has Nicotine addiction signs:

 - Coughing all the time